lokesh-go/lokesh-go/README.md

 ### Hey 👋 I'm Lokesh 🙂

-A Software Development Engineer who is working on [BookMyShow](https://in.bookmyshow.com) since more than 2.5 years to building and designing the scalable systems.
+A Software Development Engineer who is working at [BookMyShow](https://in.bookmyshow.com) since more than 2.5 years to building and designing the scalable systems.

 I love to build the feature from scratch and also enthusiastic about to learn & explore tech in depth.
 Started to building utility package with example which is mostly used in developing microservices; here are few repositories: